thoughtram/blog/_posts/2014-12-18-exploring-angular-1.3-es6-style-promises.md

 We have a function `anAsyncFunction()` which is asynchronous and we use the deferred API to get a promise out of it.
 One thing to notice here is that our function doesn't know anything about promises but we use the deferred API to get a promise back.
 The deferred API comes with a few more features that I don't want to detail here, but you can read about them in the [official docs](https://docs.angularjs.org/api/ng/service/$q#the-deferred-api).

 Have you ever used Angular's `$http` service?
 Sure you did.
 And as we know, XMLHttpRequests are asynchronous too.
 Guess what `$http` service uses to expose its `.success()` and `.error()` APIs?
 Right.
 Promises.
-When making XHR calls with `$http` we're also using `$` implicitly.
+When making XHR calls with `$http` we're also using `$q` implicitly.
 It just adds some sugar APIs to the promise it returns:

 {% highlight js %}